SamyMekk/samymekk.github.io/_posts/2024-11-26-Neural_network_for_XVA.md

 - $\mathbb{1}_{t \leq \tau^C \leq T}$ represents the potential default time between t and $T$.
 - $R^C$ refers to the recovery rate
--
+- Test

 ## Gaussian Processes Regressions for *CVA* computation <a name="GPR-CVA"></a>

 To be done asap

 ## Neural Networks for *MVA* computation <a name="NN-MVA"></a>